cerebis/sim3C/README.md

 4. relative abundance
 5. chromosome copy number.

-There is a mismatch between the hierarchical nature of a community and the flat nature of this simple format.
+There is a mismatch between a community's hierarchical nature and this simple format's flat nature.
 Despite the repetition that can occur for more complicated profiles, we have chosen to stick with this format for simplicity for the time being.

 It is easiest to regard the first column as the primary column, for which each entry must be unique.
 The second column is inherently redundant when dealing with multi-chromosomal cell definitions.
 The third column groups sequences (e.g. draft genomes) as a single molecule, which permits simulating interactions between grouped sequences as intra-molecular.
 The fourth column refers to the abundance of the cell, and so is as equally redundant as column 2.
 The fifth column allows users to increase the number of copies of a chosen chromosome within a cell.
 Optional comments are prefixed with a #.